-Upon completion of this program, students receive a Master of Arts in English diploma and their transcript shows both Master of Arts in English and Rhetoric and Composition track.
+Upon completion of this program, students receive a Master of Arts in English.
+Their transcripts will show both Master of Arts in English and Rhetoric and Composition track.

 Total Credit Hours Required: 33 Credit Hours Minimum beyond the Bachelor's Degree